DevSecOpsSamples/gke-network-endpoint-group/README.md

 nodeport-type-api       NodePort       10.25.129.2     <none>           80:32000/TCP   17m
 ```

-## Terminology
-Load Balancing
-Network Endpoint Group(NEG)

 ## Objectives

+Learn about the below:
-- Learn about differences among Ingress, LoadBalacer, and NodePort on GKE
+- Differences among Ingress, LoadBalacer, and NodePort on GKE
-- Learn about manifests for Deployment, Service, Ingress, BackendConfig, and HorizontalPodAutoscaler.
+- Manifests for Deployment, Service, Ingress, BackendConfig, and HorizontalPodAutoscaler.
+- Zonal network endpoint group of HTTP(S) load balancer

 ## Table of Contents